-Microsoft: No new Windows Phone 7 designs for years [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Microsoft: No new Windows Phone 7 designs for years [UPDATED]Alex Wagner - Editorial Director of News and Content

 By now, we're all well aware of the strict spec/design requirements that Microsoft has set for devices running Windows Phone 7.
 While it's nice to know that we we're won't be surprised (in a bad way) by any WP7 devices, some users have been turned off from the platform because of the strict requirements for the handsets.
 Unfortunately, it doesn't look like that will be changing any time soon, as Joe Belfiore, director of Windows Phone Program Management, said that it could be years before WP7 makes enough progress to allow for different designs and form factors than what is currently available.
 This includes putting WP7 on more entry-level handsets.
 When asked about how well Microsoft's new OS has been selling in its first couple of months of availability, Belfiore said that it was "just too soon to talk about numbers.”